 - The Roomba 690 comes with Wi-Fi connectivity and supports google voice control and Amazon Alexa.

 - The cleaning performance is quite satisfactory.
-It can clean grains, fine dust and cereal form the floor and tiles.
+It can clean grains, fine dust and cereal from the floor and tiles.

 - Works well with pet hair, although it may clog the cleaning brush that has to be cleaned.